ashleychontos/pySYD/docs/paper/paper.md

 # Summary

 Asteroseismology, the study of stellar oscillations, is a powerful tool for determining fundamental stellar properties [@aerts2021].
-Specifically for stars that are similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity.
+Specifically for stars that are similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity [@bedding2014].
 These waves penetrate into different depths within the star and therefore provide powerful constraints on stellar interiors that would otherwise be inaccessible.
-Asteroseismology is well-established in astronomy as the gold standard for characterizing fundamental properties like masses, radii, densities, and ages for single stars, which has broad impact on several fields in astronomy.
+Asteroseismology is well-established in astronomy as the gold standard for characterizing fundamental properties like masses, radii, densities, and ages for single stars, which has broad impacts on several fields in astronomy.
 For example, ages of stars are important to reconstruct the formation history of the Milky Way (so-called galactic archeology).
-For exoplanets that are measured indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about these planets.
+For exoplanets that are measured indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about the planets that orbit them.

 # Statement of Need

 Thanks to *Kepler*, K2 and TESS, we now have very large data volumes that require automated software tools to extract observables.
-Several tools have been developed for asteroseismic analyses (i.e. `OCT`, `COR`, `A2Z`), but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
-Some open-source tools exist (e.g., `DIAMONDS` and `lightkurve`), but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.
+Several tools have been developed for asteroseismic analyses [e.g., `A2Z` @mathur2010; `COR` @mosser2009; `OCT` @hekker2010], but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
+Some open-source tools exist [e.g., `DIAMONDS` @corsaro2014; `lightkurve`
+@lightkurve], but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters (e.g., numax, dnu, granulation amplitudes and timescales).

-`pySYD` is adapted from the framework of the IDL-based ``SYD`` pipeline [@huber2009], which was extensively used to measure asteroseismic parameters for Kepler stars.
+`pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009], which was extensively used to measure asteroseismic parameters for Kepler stars.
 Papers based on asteroseismic parameters measured using the `SYD` pipeline include @huber2011, @chaplin2014, @serenelli2017, and @yu2018. `pySYD` was developed using the same well-tested methodology, but has improved functionality including automated background model selection